AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--type`

 Filter by type (when selecting a default activity).
-If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
-The % or * characters can be used as a wildcard for the type, e.g. '%var%' to select variable-related activities.
+Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.
+The % or * characters can be used as a wildcard for the type, e.g. &apos;%var%&apos; to select variable-related activities.

 -  Default: `[]`
 -  Requires a value

-### `--exclude-type`
+### `--exclude-type`, `-x`

 Exclude by type (when selecting a default activity).
-If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.
 The % or * characters can be used as a wildcard to exclude types.

 -  Default: `[]`
 -  Requires a value

 ### `--state`

 Filter by state (when selecting a default activity): in_progress, pending, complete, or cancelled.
-If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.

 -  Default: `[]`
 -  Requires a value